-For the fall 2020 semester, for the courses moved online (or for all online classes in the future), the University will engage in online instruction, a specific method of delivering coursework that maximizes learning in an online format.
+Effective Fall 2020 and beyond, the University will engage in online instruction, a specific method of delivering coursework that maximizes learning in an online format.
 This method keeps student learning as the focus and organizes course content into the most effective way for students to access and engage with it.
 This includes things like where materials are located, how learning activities are designed, new uses of technology and multimedia to enhance learning, and assessment of student outcomes.

 Additionally, students should be mindful of the level of preparation of their faculty.
 St. Kate’s faculty are high-caliber professionals in their fields who have spent years becoming subject matter experts who deserve and expect compensation for their work.
 Our dedicated faculty are working diligently to ensure students continue to have the quality experience they have come to know and expect from St. Kate’s.
-They are also continuing to build their skills and knowledge to deliver this quality education in a manner and format that meets student needs during this unprecedented time and allows students to continue to pursue their education.
+They also continue to build their skills and knowledge to deliver this quality education in a manner and format that meets student needs and allows students remote access to pursue their educational goals.

-A: No. As a public university, the University of Minnesota receives significant state funding to support their operations.
-St. Catherine University is a private nonprofit university that does not receive supplemental support from the state.
-St. Catherine University generates funding through tuition and fees, gifts, and grants to support all of our operations.
+A: No. St. Catherine University is a private nonprofit university that does not receive supplemental support from the state and generates funding through tuition and fees, gifts, and grants to support all of our operations.
+Public colleges and universities receive significant state funding to support operations and tuition rates and are subject to state approval.
 The University has determined the tuition rates necessary to meet our budget and operating needs for the fiscal year and advanced the minimum increases required to continue delivery of the excellent education St. Catherine students continue to expect.